fvwmorg/fvwm3/dev-docs/INSTALL.md

 ===================

 FVWM has a bootstrap script to generate `configure` and associated files.
-Runi the following command chain to generat the `configure` script and build the project:
+Run the following command chain to generate the `configure` script and build the project:

 ```